• Skip to primary navigation

 Instructions

-4. Next, melt the dark chocolate.
-Place chocolate in a small saucepan and melt on low heat, stirring frequently.
+7. Once the filling has hardened, melt the dark chocolate and coconut oil.
+Place the chocolate and coconut oil in a small saucepan and melt over low heat, stirring frequently.

 Did you make this recipe?